 Sometimes inspiration comes in the form of colors — seeing just the right one can spark a brilliant idea.
 Finding the right color for you design, however, can be quite difficult.
 Using tools like Pixa and Inboard to collect lots of different images and organize them makes the process more manageable.
 What do you do, though, when you see an image with a color that really motivates you and that you want to use in your own work?
 That’s where Sip comes in.

 Sip makes it effortless to identify colors, save them, or use them immediately in applications like Photoshop, Illustrator, or Pixelmator.
 When you see a color that inspires you, click on the Sip icon in the menu bar and then on the loupe tool.
 Now, hover over the color and Sip will identify it, tell you its name and hex code.
 But if you’d rather see the RGB or CMYK values, you can choose to display those instead.
 Once you’ve identified a few colors, you can put them together in a palette and keep it accessible on your screen whenever you need it.
 There’s no easier way to color-inspire yourself.

 If you need words of inspiration on pretty backgrounds to get your creative juices flowing, Instagram is the obvious place to go.
 The problem with using Instagram is picking up your phone and staring at the small screen.
 What if you could view your Instagram feed on your Mac instead?
-Well, with Flume you can!
-Flume is an Instagram client for your Mac that allows you to view, post, comment, and like images without looking at your phone.
+Well, with IM+ you can!
+IM+ allows you to view, post, comment, and like images without looking at your phone.